uscensusbureau/citysdk/README.md

 ##### `predicates`

-Predicates are used to create a sub-selection of statistical values based on a given range or categorical qualifyer.
+Predicates are used to create a sub-selection of statistical values based on a given range or categorical qualifier.

 ```js
 census(